Sunaina12-tech/Mental_healthcare_chatbot/README.md

 Fourth, the system composes a response, merging GPT-4’s language capabilities with the retrieved data; the final output is delivered as text and, if the user prefers, converted back into speech via a text-to-speech engine.

 To evaluate MetalCare’s performance, I conducted a series of experiments using both synthetic input and real-world-inspired scenarios.
 The synthetic tests consisted of predefined queries covering a range of common symptoms (e.g., “What does a persistent cough indicate?”) and medication questions (e.g., “How should I take ibuprofen?”).
 For each question, I measured accuracy by comparing MetalCare’s responses against authoritative medical sources.
 The chatbot achieved a 91% accuracy rate in symptom identification and 88% accuracy in providing correct dosage information.
 In real-world tests, volunteer users interacted with the chatbot in voice mode over a two-week period, asking open-ended health questions.
 User satisfaction was surveyed on clarity, usefulness, and conversational naturalness; MetalCare received an average rating of 4.3 out of 5.
 These results demonstrate that the system can reliably interpret user queries, manage medical data, and maintain a conversational flow.
+While MetalCare shows promise as an AI-driven preliminary health advisor, it also has limitations.
+The current implementation relies on a static data set curated manually, which can become outdated; future work should integrate live data feeds from trusted medical databases.
+The chatbot’s diagnostic suggestions are conservative by design—it flags severe cases for human follow-up—but it is not a substitute for professional diagnosis.
+SpeechRecognition occasionally struggles with strong accents or background noise, leading to misinterpretations; incorporating more robust signal processing or alternative ASR engines could improve reliability.
+Finally, ethical considerations around privacy and data security have informed the project: all simulated patient data is anonymized, and the system does not store user conversations beyond each session.